gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 Never commit a `.env` file for your production server to version control!
 {{% /notice %}}

 Alternatively, you can inject the environment variables in your deploy pipeline.
-This is probably the cleanest approach and can be easily done with for example [github actions](https://docs.github.com/en/actions).
+This is probably the cleanest approach and can be easily done with, for example, [github actions](https://docs.github.com/en/actions).

 ### Available environment variables